vik2982/spring-cloud-kubernetes/readme.md

 ### Shell script

-To automate running of above commands cd to root of project and run `. kubernetes.sh`
+To automate running of above commands cd to root of project and run `. script.sh`

 ### Helm